 Pronunciation of 'Ceratostigma'

-The word 'Ceratostigma' refers to a genus of flowering plants in the family Plumbaginaceae.
-It is pronounced as 'sɛrətoʊˈstɪɡmə' in English.
+The word 'Ceratostigma' is a genus of flowering plants in the family Plumbaginaceae.
+It is pronounced as /ˌsɛrətoʊˈstɪɡmə/ in English.
+The name originates from Greek, where 'keratos' means 'horn' and 'stigma' refers to the part of a flower.

 Pronunciation Details